-Sugar free…grain free…flour free…a chocolate sponge cake with all these frees cannot possibly taste good.
+Sugar free grain free flour free chocolate sponge cake.
+Surely with all these frees it cannot possibly taste good.
 Or can it?

 OH YES IT CAN!!!!!